Banded ground cuckoo: Vocal and non-vocal sounds

 The banded ground cuckoo's principal vocalization "resembles a deep moo of a cow" that rises and falls and repeats about every five seconds.
 Pairs and family groups call to each other while foraging out of sight of one another.
 They also make a dry clacking sound by clapping their bill.

 Banded ground cuckoos have been observed to mimic peccaries acoustically, perhaps for two reasons.
 Peccaries are able to defend their herd from predators, so mimicking peccaries would trick predators into believing that peccaries are near.
 Doing so may also benefit both species by warning the other of nearby predators.

 Status

-The IUCN originally assessed the banded ground cuckoo as Threatened, then in 1994 as Endangered, in 2000 as Vulnerable, and since 2009 again as Endangered.
+The IUCN originally assessed the banded ground cuckoo as Threatened, then in 1994 as Endangered, in 2000 as Vulnerable, in 2009 again as Endangered, and as of 2024 the species has returned to Vulnerable.
 It has a limited range and very specific habitat requirements.
-Its estimated population of between 600 and 1700 mature individuals is fragmented and is believed to be decreasing.
-"In most of its range, habitat loss and degradation are proceeding rapidly", and it is also hunted for food.
+Its estimated population of between 2,500 and 12,000 mature individuals is fragmented and is believed to be decreasing.
+Its habitat is being degraded across its range, and it is also hunted for food.